Table of Contents

 By default the plugin scans widget, theme, terms, external sources, post and page content when a scan is started on the Error Report screen.
 Post and page content and term descriptions are scanned as they are saved.
 The options under the “Content to Monitor” section define the content to be scanned.

 This setting determines which theme/template files will be scanned.
-These options are only available when the Deep Scan option is selected.

 Blog Home: This is the home page of your website.